 Natural plants are the perfect choice for any aquariums, and they're almost a required for Aquascapes.
 To do it right, you'll need to choose plants that won't immediately die.
 (It happens to all of us at some point.)
 Here are the best freshwater plant choices for beginners.

 Adding live plants to your aquarium is the best thing you can do for the health of your aquarium.
 A side effect of live plants is they also look super amazing.
 Seriously, some of the most appealing aquariums online are made using live plants & hardscapes.
-This is our personal favorite plant.

 It's also great for shrimpkeeping, as it provides good cover for baby shrimp.
-Note that this plant needs to be anchored to something heavy to prevent it from floating to the top of your tank.
+Note that this live aquarium plant needs to be anchored to something heavy to prevent it from floating to the top of your tank.

 Here are the ideal conditions for Java Moss: